lmullen/jsr/issues/vol13/Reed.markdown

 308 pp. ISBN 0820326941.
 ---

-In his 1990 work, *African Americans in the Colonial Era,* Donald R.
+In his 1990 work, *African Americans in the Colonial Era*, Donald R.
-Wright called for scholars to look beyond southern plantation life and begin to investigate the history of slavery in other times and places.****Since then, an increasing number of scholars have taken up this challenge.
+Wright called for scholars to look beyond southern plantation life and begin to investigate the history of slavery in other times and places.
+Since then, an increasing number of scholars have taken up this challenge.
 Edward E. Baptist and Stephanie M. H. Camp's *New Studies in the History of American Slavery* is an important addition to this growing body of literature, as even the sections that focus on